a-riceeater/rel/CONTRIBUTING.md

 This is reccomended if you are making an error for just one specific situation.
 Make sure to follow the rel error structure.

 ### Adding your own code
+Now that you understand how the file structure works, you may add your own custom interperter functions, or any other bug fixes.

+## Pull requests